 Now let’s look at another issue.
-A few weeks ago a Ukrainian wrestler was training in my neck of the woods and I got to talk to him about the situation in his nation.
+A few weeks ago, a Ukrainian wrestler was training in my neck of the woods and I got to talk to him about the situation in his nation.
 He told me, “We want what you have: freedom.
 That is all.”
 Very simple.
 Now there is no way I am advocating armed intervention in the Ukraine.
-But consider this: An America weakened by the shackles of the AGW agenda is no help at all to people yearning to be free.
+But consider this: An America weakened by the shackles of the Climate Ambulance Chaser agenda is no help at all to people yearning to be free.
 If not us, then who will stand for people?
 Russia needs the price of energy to be higher to sustain its goals.
 By not expanding our ability to drive the price of energy down, because we are burdened by an agenda that claims the number one threat to mankind is global warming (I would suggest it’s still the same as it always has been: tyranny over your fellow man), we are powerless to drive the price down and affect this situation.
-So you make the call.
-Which is the biggest threat here to the freedom of man and his advancement or, dare I say, his progressive movement toward a better world: global warming, or a global warming agenda that limits what freedom loving people can do, and invited tyranny to crush the seeds of Liberty wherever they dare sprout?
+So, you make the call.
+Which is the biggest threat here to the freedom of man and his advancement or, dare I say, his progressive movement toward a better world – global warming, or a global warming agenda that limits what freedom-loving people can do and invites tyranny to crush the seeds of Liberty wherever they dare sprout?